Adobe Acrobat Pro: Make PDFs accessible

 • To select part of the text inside of a box or across multiple boxes, click on the page and drag a box around the text you want to include.
 Acrobat will put a purple box around the selected text as shown below.

 Note: Although headers and footers help sighted readers navigate multi-page documents, in non-visual formats they lose referential value and become disruptive — as, for example, when read in the middle of a sentence or paragraph.
-If the headers or footers contain essential text that is not repeated in the body of the document, leave the first or last instance (whichever would be least disruptive when read aloud) marked as Text/Paragraph and tag the rest as Background/Artifact.
+If the headers or footers contain essential text that is not repeated in the body of the document, leave the first or last instance (whichever would be least disruptive when read aloud) marked as Text/Paragraph and don't tag it on the subsequent pages.

 Pay particular attention to documents with complex layouts, including:

 • Documents scanned “two-up” (i.e., with two facing book pages visible on each document page): If text from both pages is grouped together, a text-to-speech reader will read across both pages.
-Separate them by clicking and dragging a box around the right-hand page, then clicking Text/Paragraph to make it a separate group.
-(If this doesn’t work, create a file with one book page per document page.)
+You need to create Text/Paragraph tags around page of text and/or tag each paragraph in order for it to read correctly.

-• Documents containing “non-body” text (e.g., captions, footnotes, or sidebars): If these elements repeat information stated in the main body of the text (e.g., pull quotes), mark them as artifacts.
-Otherwise, select the text and click Text/Paragraph to tag it as a separate group, to be read separately.
+• Documents containing “non-body” text (e.g., captions, footnotes, or sidebars): Select the text and click Text/Paragraph to tag it as a separate group, to be read separately.
 You may need to adjust the reading order so they are read at an appropriate point.
 (See Footnotes, Endnotes, and References below for more discussion.)

-Tagged headings can help all readers navigate within long documents and become especially important when visual cues such as headers or page numbers lose relevance.
 Headings should be tagged in hierarchical, outline order — in other words, the first heading should be tagged as a Heading 1 (H1), its sub-headings are Heading 2 (H2), their sub-headings are Heading 3 (H3), and so on.
+There is only ever one H1 tag, and it is usually the title.
 The Accessibility Checker may report a “Nesting” failure if it detects headings that are out of order — for example, a H3 that is preceded by an H1 instead of an H2.

 1. In the Reading Order pane, change the Show page content groups setting to Structure Types.